MCamp859/clear-linux-documentation/source/clear-linux/guides/tooling/swupd-guide.rst

 -  Listing and tracking every package available and installed on the system, none of which are directly tied to the current OS release.

-This can be done effectively, but given the nearly endless combinations of packages and versions of packages a server may have, it quickly becomes non-trivial to define what "version" the system is and what software it is running without explicitly going through each system and inspecting every package.
+Given the nearly endless combinations of packages and versions of packages, it becomes non-trivial to define what "version" the system is and what software it is running, without explicitly inspecting every package.

 With |CL|, we need track: